miki-hermann/mcp/README.md

 The prequel modules are

-    mcp-guess (for guessing the structure of the input data), mcp-trans (for binarization of input data), and mcp-uniq  (for elimination of doubled data)
+    mcp-guess (for guessing the structure of the input data), mcp-split (for splitting data into a learning and checking part) mcp-trans (for binarization of input data), and mcp-uniq  (for elimination of doubled data)
-    mcp-split (for splitting binarized data into a learning and checking part)

 The sequel modules are